 Typically wet processed (washed), a fine New Guinea coffee is deeply dimensioned yet well-balanced, with mild and mellow yet broad flavors that provide a bright and clean taste – a classic, delicate sweetness complemented by an exotic, complex and fruity aroma.
 The region produces coffees with lots of oils, which come out as early as a medium roast and offer a full body that is consistent with many Indonesian coffees.
 This makes it ideal in a french press or steel-filter drip coffee maker which allows the natural oils and flavors to shine.

-Coffee Growing Regions of Papua New Guinea
+Coffee Growing Regions

 New Guinea Kimel Coffee